Fatbirder's Top 1000 Birding Websites

 SHETLAND 2024 DAY 7

-Waking up this morning a pale-morph juvenile Booted Eagle over Nanquidno in Cornwall had been seen yesterday.
+Waking up this morning, a pale-morph juvenile Booted Eagle was seen over Nanquidno in Cornwall yesterday.

 Botted Eagle (Jim Waterman)

-After dark morphs over Cape Cornwall on 20th May and Nanquidno on 2nd September both would fail to be seen again.
-Myself and Dan Pointon were up for the leaving Shetland today if the bird was seen again so we carried on with our day.
+After the dark morphs were observed over Cape Cornwall on May 20th and Nanquidno on September 2nd, both birds were not seen again.
+Dan Pointon and I were prepared to leave Shetland if the bird was spotted again, so we continued with our day.
+During the morning, we saw a Cattle Egret along with two Purple Sandpipers, both of which showed well.

 Cattle Egret